AminPIC/playgroundsite/pages/docs.md

 sidenav: docs

 subnav:
-  - text: Section one
+  - text: GPRAMA
     href: '#section-one'
-  - text: Section two
+  - text: Circular A-11
     href: '#section-two'
 ---

 # Section one

-This is some content.
+This  some content.

 # Section two

-This is some more content.
+This  some more content.